Kanna Hayashi: Career

-Hayashi joined the Simon Fraser University in 2016.
+Upon completing her postdoctoral studies, Hayashi joined the faculty at Simon Fraser University in September 2016.
 The next year, she was appointed the inaugural St. Paul’s Chair in Substance Use Research at the BC Centre on Substance Use.
+In this role, Hayashi leads the Vancouver Injection Drug Users Study and Mitsampan Community Research Project.
+During the COVID-19 pandemic, Hayashi received the Canadian Institutes of Health Research's Operating Grant: COVID-19 Mental Health & Substance Use Service Needs and Delivery.

 Selected publications

 The following is a list of selected publications: